 The main selling point of Jimbaran Fish Market is people can buy the freshest seafood for cheap.
 Compared to eating seafood at a fancy restaurant, buying it here is definitely a steal.
 The price will differ depending on the vendors.
 So stroll around and look for the best price.

-The price for a fresh fish starts from Rp55.000 to Rp85.000 for 1 kg.
-Among the many kinds of fish offered in this market, the most sought after seeming to be the red snapper.
+The price for fresh fish starts from Rp55.000 to Rp85.000 for 1 kg.
+Among the many kinds of fish in this market, the most sought after is the red snapper.
 It’s not a surprise though, considering there are so many ways to cook this white fish.
-It couldn’t go wrong and it tastes sweet.
+It couldn’t go wrong and the meat tastes sweet too.

 Be sure to check the freshness of the seafood before buying it.
 For fresh fish, for example, it is best to choose fish with eyes that still look clear.
 The body should still look shiny, the gill bursting in red or pink color.
 And lastly, the fish should still smell like fresh ocean water.

 The advantage of buying the fresh catch in this market is buyers could eat it right away.
-Around the market, there are food stalls that could turn it into a dish for a fee.
+Around the market, there are stalls and beach view restaurants that could turn it into a dish for a fee.
 Just walk around, pick one of the vendors, give the fish, and wait while drinking some refreshments.

 The prices set by the vendors depend on the weight of the seafood and the way of cooking it.
-For grilling, every kilogram of seafood will cost Rp20.000.
+For grilling, every 1 kg of seafood range from Rp15.000 to Rp25.000.
 For frying or boiling, it is slightly pricier at Rp30.000/kg.
-These prices already include steamed rice and sambal to be served alongside the cooked seafood.
-For refreshments, buyers can choose from mineral water to coconut water.

 |Jimbaran Seafood Cooking Fee|